Broken (House): Plot

 House rebuffs Lydia because he knows that, in the end, someone will get hurt.
 House is given a day pass by Dr. Nolan who requests his presence.
 He arrives at a hospital to find Nolan at the bedside of his dying father; a tearful Nolan asks House for a consultation.
 House has nothing to add to the diagnosis, confirming that Nolan Sr.'s condition is terminal.
 House accuses Nolan of having no one else to turn to but his own patient (House himself).
 Nolan tells House that he does not need him to make deductions, and House realizes that what he needs is company, so he stays and sits in silence.

 When House returns to Mayfield, he finds Lydia upset over her sister-in-law.
 He apologizes and dances with her.
-They find an empty room and make love.
+They find an empty room and have sex.

 The residents hold a talent show.
 House does not participate at first, but is coaxed into helping Alvie when he cannot finish his rap on stage.

 House apologizes to Steve, and as he wheels him away, Steve breaks his silence and gives the silent Annie the music box he was holding.
 For the first time, she speaks to say "thank you."
 Lydia arrives and House takes her in to see the group watching her sister-in-law playing "Bach's Cello Suite No. 1" on the cello.

 After learning that Annie is being released from Mayfield, House goes to Nolan's office to confront him.
 Dr. Nolan tells House that Lydia and her husband are taking Annie to a rehab facility in Arizona.
 House demands an overnight pass, and over Nolan's objections he goes to see Lydia at her home.
 He is startled when Lydia's young son answers the door.
 House wants her to stay, and Lydia says she wants to but ends up asking House to leave.
 Back in the Mayfield parking lot, House talks to Dr. Nolan about his feelings, which, in conjunction with House getting close enough to someone to be hurt in the first place, convinces him that House deserves the recommendation to the medical board, showing that he learned to talk about his problems instead of abusing Vicodin and deserves his medical license back.